Cruise the Yellow Water Billabong

 Jim Jim Creek Crossing Upgrade

 Cahills Crossing on the East Alligator River is a popular destination for tourists.
 It provides a vantage point to view crocodiles in their natural habitat, observe the tidal changes of the river system and watch vehicles cross the river into Arnhem Land.
 During the peak season, large numbers of tourists visit the area and viewing capacity is limited at the current 2m x 6m viewing platform.
-To provide a safe croc-viewing experience for visitors, a contract has been engaged to develop a concept design for viewing platform area.
-This concept will be used to consult with Traditional Owners to seek their consent for construction of the platform, which is expected to occur later in the dry season.
+To provide a safe croc-viewing experience for visitor’s, traditional owners are working with engineers to design a viewing area.
+The construction will go to market with the aim to build in 2021.